“For it is by grace you have been saved, through faith – and this is not from yourselves, it is the gift of God”

 I know it’s weird to go this route, but my point is, Jesus was literally our Creator’s own flesh.
 So God’s own flesh, His Son, had to die because of sin, and Jesus literally became sin on the Cross (see 2 Corinthians 5:21).
 By me laying out the importance of Jesus’ life, as well as the seriousness of sin, I’m hoping this puts things in proper perspective as to how serious God is about sin removal.

 Why did Jesus’ flesh have to be sacrificed and not our own or someone else’s?
 Because it is our flesh which must suffer for our sins–with death.
+Our spirit is already dead, it was born this way (see Romans 5:12).
 Paul explains this to the Romans, “For the wages of sin is death” (see Romans 6:23).
 So this should teach us that Christ didn’t deserve to die, because He never sinned.
 This also means that as a result of Jesus taking on the wages of sin for us–death–we receive a gift from God of eternal life!
 Paul hammers this home as he finishes up his sentence, “but the gift of God is eternal life in Christ Jesus our Lord” (see Romans 6:23).

 So let me be perfectly clear about something before I talk about how to hate sin as a Christian: GOD’S WRATH OVER SIN IS SATISFIED.
 IT WAS FINISHED AT THE CROSS.
 HE’S NOT MAD AT US ANY LONGER.
 JESUS’ BODY BROUGHT IN A NEW COVENANT.